Spent most of your money buying that new fancy condenser microphone with a little leftover to buy a microphone boom arm?

 Depending on how much you are willing to spend, there are plenty of options available to you.
 The benefits of using one are very noticeable, and it also gives you a sense of professionalism.
 It did for me anyway.

-It felt awesome having a bunch of extra room on my desk and being able to position the microphone exactly where I want it.
+It felt awesome having a bunch of extra room on my desk and being able to position the boom mic exactly where I want it.